-- Link the places people live in with the places they want to get to
+- Meet the needs of communities – provide communities with the opportunity to shape their local environment and link the places people live in with the places they want to get to

 - Encourage innovation – support partner organisations in raising the standard of infrastructure for walking and cycling in Scotland